staten-island-tech/object-oriented-adventures-luna/readme.md

 At 80 stars, hard pity will activate.
 The rate for characters would increase by 15-20% and the rate for nothing will decrease by the same amount.

-At 100 stars, a five star character would be guaranteed.
+At 90 stars, a five star character would be guaranteed.

+## Flowchart